ISSUIUC/ISS-PCB/CONTRIBUTING.md

 # **Pull Requests**

 Pull requests (PRs) are how to submit work for peer review and merge into Project_Dev branches or main.
-Submit pull requests as soon as possible in the development cycle to recieve feedback early.
-It is recomended that PRs and comments are made through GitHub.com and not via the command line.
+Submit pull requests as soon as possible in the development cycle to receive feedback early.
+It is recommended that PRs and comments are made through GitHub.com and not via the command line.

 ## **Peer Review Guidelines**